-Performance Measures Dashboard 2014-15 AB Average 2015-16 AB Average 2015-16 National Average 1 How does AB compare Approriateness & Safety Effectiveness Falls in the Last 30 Days in Long-Term Care (FAL02) What percentage of residents had an unintentional change in position where they end up on the floor, ground or lower level?
+Ρ erformance Measures Dashboard 2015-16 AB Average 2016-17 AB Average 2016-17 National Average 1 How does AB compare to the National Average Safety Falls in the Last 30 Days in Long Term Care (FAL02) What percentage of residents had an unintentional change in position where they end up on the floor, ground or lower level?
 This QI captures falls with and without injury.
 It does not reflect how often residents fall.
 A lower percentage is better as it means a lower percentage of residents have fallen.
-15.2% 15.6% 15.7% Same as Average Worsened Pressure Ulcer in Long-Term Care (PRU06) What percentage of residents had a pressure ulcer at Stage 2 to 4 and upon re-assessment the stage of the pressure ulcer is greater?
+15.6% 15.8% 15.9% Same as Average Worsened Pressure Ulcer in Long Term Care (PRU06) What percentage of residents had a pressure ulcer at Stage 2 to 4 and upon re-assessment the stage of the pressure ulcer is greater?
 A lower percentage is better as it means resident's stage 2 to 4 pressure ulcers are improving or being maintained at the current stage.
-3.1% 3.2% 2.9% Below Average Potentially Inappropriate Use of Antipsychotics in Long-Term Care (DRG01) What percentage of residents received an antipsychotic medication without a diagnosis of psychosis?
+3.2% 3.1% 2.8% Worse than Average ateness & iveness Potentially Inappropriate Use of Antipsychotics in Long Term Care (DRG01) What percentage of residents received an antipsychotic medication without a diagnosis of psychosis?
 A lower percentage is better as it means fewer residents received a potentially inappropriate antipsychotic medication.
-21.1% 18.1% 23.9% Above Average Restraint Use in Long-Term Care (RES01) What percentage of residents is being physically restrained daily?
+18.1% 17.4% 21.9% Better than Average Approriaten Effectiven Restraint Use in Long Term Care (RES01) What percentage of residents is being physically restrained daily?
 A lower percentage is better as it means fewer residents are being restrained daily.
-8.6% 6.9% 7.4% Above Average Health Status Improved Physical Functioning in Long-Term Care (ADL05) What percentage of residents showed improvement in their performance of activities of daily living (walking, transfer, locomotion)?
+6.9% 6.5% 6.5% Same as Average Improved Physical Functioning in Long Term Care (ADL05) What percentage of residents showed improvement in their performance of activities of daily living (walking, transfer, locomotion)?
 A higher percentage is better as it means more residents are more independent in certain activities of daily living.
-33.7% 33.0% 31.7% Above Average Worsened Physical Functioning in Long-Term Care (ADL5A) What percentage of residents showed a worsening in their performance of activities of daily living (walking, transfer, locomotion)?
-A lower percentage is better as it means fewer residents became more dependent in certain activities of daily living 35.1% 35.7% 33.1% Below Average Worsened Depressive Mood in Long-Term Care (MOD4A) What percentage of residents had a higher score on the Depression Rating Scale (DRS) upon re- assessment?
+33.0% 31.5% 31.4% Same as Average tus Worsened Physical Functioning in Long Term Care (ADL5A) What percentage of residents showed a worsening in their performance of activities of daily living (walking, transfer, locomotion)?
+A lower percentage is better as it means fewer residents became more dependent in certain activities of daily living 35.7% 35.4% 33.1% Worse than Average Health Status Worsened Depressive Mood in Long Term Care (MOD4A) What percentage of residents had a higher score on the Depression Rating Scale (DRS) upon re- assessment?
 A lower percentage is better as it means fewer residents are experiencing depressive symptoms on their most recent assessment compared to their previous.
-29.5% 27.8% 22.3% Below Average Experiencing Pain in Long-Term Care (PAI0X) What percentage of residents has daily, moderate or horrible pain?
+27.8% 27.1% 21.7% Worse than Average Experiencing Pain in Long Term Care (PAI0X) What percentage of residents has daily, moderate or horrible pain?
 A lower percentage is better as it means fewer residents are experiencing such pain.
-7.8% 7.3% 8.5% Above Average Experiencing Worsened Pain in Long-Term Care (PAN01) What percentage of residents has daily, moderate or horrible pain that is getting worse?
+7.3% 6.9% 7.9% Better than Average Experiencing Worsened Pain in Long Term Care (PAN01) What percentage of residents has daily, moderate or horrible pain that is getting worse?
 A lower percentage is better as it means that there are fewer residents whose pain has gotten worse.
-13.2% 13.5% 10.5% Below Average
+13.5% 13.0% 10.2% Worse than Average

-1National figures from CIHI as of 2016 includes participation from approximately 60% of Long-Term Care facilities across the country.
+1National figures from CIHI as of 2017 includes participation from approximately 60% of Long Term Care facilities across the country.
 Results are for the following provinces/territories participating completely in CCRS (SK, BC, AB, ON, NL, YK) and partially (MB, NB, NS).

-Please note: This data is from the CIHI all data export preview, dated November 14, 2016.
+Please note: This data is from the CIHI all data export preview, dated November 2017.